coolsoftwaretyler/ogdenstudios.xyz/src/blog/rails-engine-stripe-one-time-payments.md

 # . . . the rest of the gemspec
 ```

 Then run `bundle`.
-Once the installation is complete, you can check the engine is running by running `rails s` in the console and visiting `localhost:3000`.
-You should see the standard Rails welcome page.
+Once the installation is complete, check the engine is running by running `rails s` in the console and visiting `localhost:3000`.
+The standard Rails welcome page should appear.

 ## Add the Stripe gem

 Adding gems to a Rails engine is a little different than adding them to a Rails app.
-You'll have to use the `gemspec` instead of a `Gemfile`.
+We have to use the `gemspec` instead of a `Gemfile`.
 To add the [Stripe gem](https://github.com/stripe/stripe-ruby) to the engine, update `payments.gemspec`.

 ```rb
 # payments.gemspec